NOSE BREATHING IN TENNIS: Why Breathing Like a Racehorse Improves Performance

-A dog will pant with its mouth open while running but a dog also uses its mouth to sweat.
-The horse, like humans, sweat through the skin.
+A dog will pant with its mouth open while running, but a dog also uses its mouth to sweat.
+The horse, like humans, sweats through the skin.
 This is a fundamental similarity between humans and the horse.

-Unfortunately, over time and through a lack of understanding humans have lost the art of nose breathing.
+Unfortunately, over time and due to a lack of understanding, humans have lost the art of nose-breathing.
 For a long time, athletes and recreational runners have been told to push themselves hard during exercise, to the point where they must open their mouths and gasp for oxygen.
 But is this gasping for oxygen the natural way we should breathe when exercising?

-Does pushing ourselves to this extreme level, and eventually experiencing the need to breathe through the mouth really make us fitter, healthier, and enhance our endurance capabilities?
+Does pushing ourselves to this extreme level and eventually needing to breathe through the mouth really make us fitter and healthier, and enhance our endurance?

 Breathing through your mouth under any circumstances only pulls air into a small region near the top of the lungs, leaving most of the lungs unused.
-In extreme cases of exertion, "mouth breathing" eventually creates a state of hyperventilation.
-Because we are in this state of hyperventilation, we must push any air we already have in our lungs quickly out again in order to take the next gulp of air.
+In extreme cases of exertion, "mouth breathing" can eventually lead to hyperventilation.
+Because we are in a state of hyperventilation, we must quickly expel the air already in our lungs to take the next gulp.
 This cycle of gulping air in and breathing out again as quickly as possible eventually creates an oxygen deficit.
-Muscles starved of oxygen and pushed to continue exercising begin to tire quickly and cease to work at their optimum level.
+Muscles starved of oxygen and forced to continue exercising, tire quickly and no longer function at their optimal level.
 What’s more, the athlete will experience muscle pain for several days after exercising until the muscles can recover.

-Surely the goal of any competitive tennis player is to achieve optimum efficiency, which in physical terms means utilizing speed, strength, flexibility, and endurance over a long period of time.
-If the muscles are continually faced with this oxygen deficit after long rallies, the body will eventually start to perform below par.
+Surely the goal of any competitive tennis player is to achieve optimal efficiency, which, in physical terms, means utilising speed, strength, flexibility, and endurance over a long period.
+If the muscles are continually deprived of oxygen during long rallies, the body will eventually perform below par.

 Perhaps the humble horse was right after all!